maddisanotoole/bulk-epub-downloader/README.md

 npm run db

 // THEN
-"select author, url from links"
+select author, url from links;
 ```